 Sara nodded.
 She covered her face with her hands.
 When she caught her mother looking elsewhere, she ventured a peek through her fingers—and soon wished she hadn’t.
 Grisly black melon shapes decorated a row of spikes on Traitor’s Gate.
 The tarred heads had frightening expressions she saw again when she shut her eyes: vacant eye sockets, furrowed brows, lips twisted into snarls.
 Flies buzzed in dense clouds above their tousled hair.
 The dead men’s faces made her think of Hexaar, and that led her to dwell on her father.
 No, you’re alive, you’re alive, I know it, she thought.
 Caleb made the Gift of a hare.

 Two city guards waved them to a stop outside the gate.
 They questioned the onion farmer about where they’d come from and what they were doing in Southpoint.
 To their mild unease, the guards flipped the wool over to check their cargo.
 After all that, they said he had to pay to enter the city.

 “Two lorens?”
 Caleb balked.
 “Wasn’t it half a loren last time, sirs?”

-The jowly guard looked like an angry frog as he scowled.
+The jowly guard looked like a frog as he scowled.
 “Gate tax.
 You don’t pay?
 You don’t go in.”

-“And you try to get past us—“ The skinnier guard jabbed his thumb up at the horrid decorations of Traitor’s Gate.
+“And you try to get past us—“ The skinnier guard jabbed his thumb up at Traitor’s Gate.

 “Course, we’re open to . . . other ways of paying.”
-The frog-faced guard ogled her mother with hungry little eyes.
+The frog-faced guard ogled her mother with hungry eyes.